World Grand Prix: The Big Race from Cars 2

 A Revolutionary Fuel

-👕 Show your eco-racing side with our Cars T-shirts .
+👕 Show your eco-racing side with our Cars T-shirts.

 The Impact of the World Grand Prix on the Plot

-Environmental and Social Issues
+Environmental and Social Stakes

 An Ecological Message

-Criticism of Globalization
+Critique of Globalization

 🏆 Fans of records?
-Also check out Lewis Hamilton Pixar style.
+Also check out Lewis Hamilton, Pixar style.

 The Legacy of the World Grand Prix

-Cars Universe Expansion
+Expansion of the Cars Universe

-Derivative Products and Video Games
+Merchandise and Video Games

-Technical Analysis of Racing
+Technical Analysis of the Races

 Animation and Realism